On face numbers of neighborly cubical polytopes: Abstract

 \section{Abstract}

 Neighborly cubical polytopes are known as the cubical analogues of the cyclic polytopes.
-We define a vector analogous to the $h$-vector of the cyclic polytopes in order to derive an explicit formula for the face numbers of the neighborly cubical polytopes.
+Using the short cubical $h$-vectors of cubical polytopes (introduced by Adin), we derive an explicit formula for the face numbers of the neighborly cubical polytopes.
 These face numbers form a unimodal sequence.

+The vector $\textbf{a}=(a_0,\ldots, a_{d-1})$ is called \textit{unimodal} if for some (not necessarily unique) index $i$, $(a_0,\ldots, a_i)$ is non-decreasing and $(a_i,\ldots, a_{d-1})$ is non-increasing.
+If that is the case, we say that the unimodal vector $\textbf{a}$ \textit{peaks} at $i$.
+The question of unimodality of the members of certain classes of vectors has been of long-standing interest in algebra, combinatorics and geometry (see e.g. \cite{B1,sta1}).
+The proof of unimodality of $\textbf{a}=(a_0,\ldots,a_{d-1})$, when all $a_i>0$, is sometimes (as in the case of Proposition \ref{thu}) based on proving the stronger property of \textit{log-concavity} ($a_{i-1}a_{i+1}\leq a_{i}^2$ for all $1<i<n$).

-By \textit{$f$-vector} we mean the vector $(f_0,\ldots,f_{d-1})$, where $f_i$ is the number of $i$-dimensional proper faces of a $d$-polytope.
-A $d$-polytope is called \textit{cubical} provided all its facets are combinatorially equivalent to $(d-1)$-cubes.
+By \textit{$f$-vector} (or \textit{face vector}) we mean the vector $(f_0,\ldots,f_{d-1})$, where $f_i$ is the number of $i$-dimensional proper faces of a $d$-polytope.
+The unimodality of face vectors of certain classes of polytopes is also extensively studied (see e.g. \cite{bj1,eck,maj,SZ1,zi1}).

+The \textit{$d$-cube} (denoted by $C^d$) is a polytope combinatorially equivalent to the unit cube $[0, 1]^d$.
+Let $P$ be a $d$-polytope and let $0\leq r\leq d$.
+The \textit{$r$-skeleton} of $P$ is the union of the $r$-dimensional faces of $P$.
+A $d$-polytope is called \textit{cubical} provided all its facets are combinatorially equivalent to the $(d-1)$-cube.
 A cubical $d$-polytope is called \textit{neighborly cubical} provided its $(\lfloor \frac{d}{2} \rfloor -1)$-skeleton is combinatorially equivalent to the $(\lfloor \frac{d}{2} \rfloor -1)$-skeleton of a cube.
-The concept of neighborly cubical polytopes was introduced by Babson, Billera and Chan \cite{bil}.
-Joswig and Ziegler \cite{jos} constructed a $d$-dimensional neighborly cubical polytope $C_d^n$ with $2^n$ vertices for any $n\geq d\geq 2$.
-The $f$-vector of a neighborly cubical polytope is determined by the parameters $n$ and $d$.

-Similarly to the concept of the $h$-vector of cubical complexes defined by Adin \cite{adi}, we construct a variant \textit{$h'$-vector} especially for neighborly cubical polytopes.

-For any $d$-dimensional neighborly cubical polytope, its \textit{$h'$-vector} $(h'_0,\ldots,h'_{d-1})$ is defined by the following linear relations: Equivalently, the components of the $f$-vector are: For example, each component of the $h'$-vector of a cube is 1 and the $h'$-vector of $C_4^6$ is $(4,12,12,4)$.
-To describe the properties of the $h'$-vectors of the neighborly cubical polytopes, we need the well known cubical analogue of the Dehn-Sommerville equations, which provide linear relations between the components of the $f$-vectors.
-We represent these relations as a matrix product as follows:
+If this cube is the $n$-cube ($n\geq d$), then the neighborly cubical polytope in question has $2^n$ vertices.